WHAT IS COLLABORATIVE DIVORCE?

-Collaborative Divorce is a process that helps couples come to a mutually agreed upon, negotiated settlement without the threat of court.
-It offers divorcing couples a civilized and solutions-based approach to ending their relationship.
-Collaborative Divorce is not only a process that is based upon consideration and respect, but it keeps a divorcing or separating couple in control of the process, rather that giving that control over to a judge.
+Collaborative Divorce helps divorcing couples come to a mutually agreed upon, negotiated settlement without the threat of court.
+It offers a civilized, solutions-based approach to ending a relationship.
+Based upon consideration and respect, collaborative divorce also keeps a divorcing or separating couple in control of the process—rather than giving that control over to a judge.

 Collaborative Divorce is based on three main principles:

 - The parties agree in writing with each other, and with their attorneys, that they will not to go to court.

 - Both spouses commit to an honest and open exchange of documents and information.

 - Each option for settlement takes into account the highest interests and goals of both spouses and their children.

 Collaborative Divorce is focused on the needs of the entire family.
 From the beginning of the process, a commitment is made to keep conflict to a minimum.
 This not only helps assure that the divorce process will move forward as smoothly and effectively as possible, but also that a foundation will be built allowing family members to move on positively with their life after the divorce.

 In the Collaborative Divorce Process, each of the parties retains their own independent collaborative attorney who will gather information, provide the client with information about their rights, responsibilities and options, and help them negotiate on their behalf.
 Divorce coaches and financial professionals are brought into process to help with difficult communication, emotional, child-related and financial issues.

 All negotiations are conducted in highly structured, face-to-face meetings between the couple and their attorneys.
 Each meeting will be based upon a written, agreed upon agenda and will be followed up with minutes that accurately reflect what was said and what was agreed upon.